-The Procreate App is a program that is used on the Apple Ipad with an Apple Pencil.
-It is a wonderful app to use for graphic design and home decor and home furnishing product design.
+The Procreate App is a program used on the Apple iPad with an Apple Pencil.
+It is a wonderful app to use for graphic design, home decor and home furnishing product design.

 Copying in Procreate is known as duplicate.
 Procreate will duplicate your layers one on top of another.
 The layers you duplicate will automatically form a layer on top of the copied layers.
 You do not need to do an additional function to paste in Procreate, as once you duplicate the layer, it will be automatically pasted.